icyJoseph/state-with-deps/README.md

 - Click once, the i is set to 1, but the button still shows 0
 - Click once again, the internal is set to 2, the button updates to 2

 Don't believe me?
-Write a test for it!
+Here's a test for it!

 ```ts
 test("State hidden inside a ref", () => {